IBM/power-up/docs/Running-paie.rst

 Preparation of the client nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Before beginning automated installation, you should have completed the 'Setup for automated installer steps' at <TBD>

-Before proceeding, you will need to gather the following information;
+Before proceeding with preparation of the POWER-Up server, you will need to gather the following information;

 -  hostname for each client node
--  Userid and password or private ssh key pair for accessing the client nodes.
+-  Userid and password or private ssh key for accessing the client nodes.
 Note that for running an automated installation, the same user id and password must exist on all client nodes and must be configured with sudo access.

 Preparation of the POWER-Up Software Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before beginning installation of PowerAI Enterprise, the files listed below need to be copied onto the software server node.
 The files can be copied anywhere, but the POWER-Up software can locate them quicker if the files are under one of the /home/ directories.
+Note that the PAIE installer will stop searching for installation files if required files are found under the /home directory or a sub directory of /home.

--  PowerAI Enterprise binary file. (powerai-enterprise-1.1.0_ppc64le.bin)
+-  PowerAI Enterprise binary file. (powerai-enterprise-\*_ppc64le.bin)
--  Cuda cudnn (cudnn-9.2-linux-ppc64le-v7.1.tgz)
+-  Cuda cudnn (cudnn-9.2-linux-ppc64le-v7.*.tgz)
--  Cuda nccl v2 (nccl_2.2.12-1+cuda9.2_ppc64le.tgz)
+-  Cuda nccl v2 (nccl_*-1+cuda9.2_ppc64le.tgz)

 In addition, the POWER-Up software server needs access to the following repositories during the preparation phase;